 These tropical plants come from tropical portions of Asia, Africa, and Central and South America.
-To answer the question – Yes, Peperomia is safe for cats!
+To answer the question are peperomia toxic to cats? – No, Peperomia is pet safe for cats!
 But, they can still get sick!

 Despite such a large genus, peperomia plants tend to share similar care requirements, making it easy to expand your collection.